-TikTok is a video-sharing social networking service that enables users to make short videos, usually fifteen seconds long, in different genres, such as dance and comedy.
+TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 TikTok launched its lead generation tool to help businesses generate more leads.
 Wondering how to run ads on TikTok?